 Gluten is at the heart of celiac disease, yet despite the growing gluten-free diet fad, most people can’t properly answer the basic question, “What is gluten?”
-I’ll try to provide you a clear, comprehensive and useful definition and understanding.
+I’ll try to provide you a clear and useful definition and understanding.
 And to make sure you really understand gluten, this lesson ends with an interactive quiz.

-I’ve seen definitions from so-called authority sources defining gluten as a “sticky, elastic substance,” which is true to a degree but vague and not terribly helpful, a “protein,” which is not completely accurate as it is a protein composite not a protein itself, and a “3-dimensional network formed from sulfur cross-linkage among proteins,” which is only accurate when kneading gluten-containing dough and not a very useful description for most casual researchers.
+I’ve seen definitions from so-called authority sources defining this tricky protein mixture as a “sticky, elastic substance,” which is true to a degree but vague and not terribly helpful, a “protein,” which is not completely accurate as it is a protein composite, not a protein itself, and a “3-dimensional network formed from sulfur cross-linkage among proteins,” which is only accurate when kneading gluten-containing dough and not a very useful description for most casual researchers.

-My goal is for you to be able to leave this page with not only a clear definition of gluten, but also with a comprehensive source you can share with friends and family and refer back to when you address different issues relating to this unique protein composite, whether from a cooking perspective (in baking or gluten-free baking) or from a health perspective (in celiac disease or a non-celiac gluten sensitivity).
+My goal is for you to be able to leave this lesson with not only a clear definition of gluten, but also with a comprehensive source you can share with friends and family and refer back to when you address different issues relating to this unique protein composite, whether from a cooking perspective (in baking or gluten-free baking) or from a health perspective (in celiac disease or a non-celiac gluten sensitivity).

 Table of Contents: